ji-zai/personal-site/content/essays/dear-founder.md

 xLink: "https://x.com/jisnuzai"
 ---

 Seeking truth is the most important skill for founders to succeed.
-It enables you to manage stress, make better decisions and be far more productive.
+It enables you to make better decisions, manage stress, and be far more productive.

 It's easier to say "the market wasn't there yet", than: